 2012 2011

-Audit Fees (1) \$300,000 \$285,000
+Audit Fees (1) \$310,000 \$285,000

-Audit-related Fees (2) 10,000
+Audit-related Fees

-Tax Fees (3, 4) - 82,164
+Tax Fees (2, 3) 82,164

 All Other Fees

 Total \$310,000 \$367,164

-- (1) Represents fees for the quarterly review of financial statements and annual audit of the Company's consolidated financial statements and internal controls over financial reporting.
+- (1) Represents fees for the quarterly review of financial statements and annual audit of the Company's consolidated financial statements and internal controls over financial reporting, preparation of a consent relating to a registration statement on Form S-8 and consultation in connection with the Company's recent regular SEC comment and review process.
 Also includes fees for the audit of the Company's subsidiary bank financial statements, pursuant to the requirements of 12 CFR Part 363, Annual Independent Audits and Reporting Requirements.
 Such fees were \$15,000 and \$16,000 for 2011 and 2012, respectively.
-All such fees were pre-approved by the Audit Committee. - (2) Audit-related fees principally include support and advisory services related to the Company's 401k plan and review of a 2012 SEC Comment Letter.
-All such fees were pre-approved by the Audit Committee. - (3) Represents fees for tax compliance and preparation services, all of which were pre-approved by the Audit Committee. - (4) As of January 2012, KPMG LLP no longer provides tax compliance and preparation services.
+All such fees were pre-approved by the Audit Committee. - (2) Represents fees for tax compliance and preparation services, all of which were pre-approved by the Audit Committee. - (3) As of January 2012, KPMG LLP no longer provides tax compliance and preparation services.